FauziAkram/amira/README.md

 Project Goals
 Strength: Continuously improve playing strength by implementing modern and effective chess programming techniques.
 Correctness: Always play legal moves and correctly adhere to all chess rules and the UCI protocol.
-Simplicity of Form: Maintain the entire C++ codebase within a single, dependency-free file.
+Simplicity: Maintain a clean and understandable codebase.
+While historically this has meant keeping the engine in a single file, this constraint may be lifted in the future to allow for easier expansion.
 Reliability: Always return a valid move within the allocated time.

 Constraints
-Single-File: All C++ code is in main.cpp.
+Single-File: Currently, all C++ code is in `main.cpp`.
+This may change in a future release to improve modularity.
 No NNUE: Does not use a Neural Network-based evaluation.
 No External Dependencies: Relies only on standard C++ libraries. g++ Compatible: Must compile cleanly with g++.